Mexico Vacation Ideas

 Getting the 411

-It IS possible to learn things from the locals without seeming suspicious or nosey, it just takes a little common sense.
-Go into local bars that are open to the street (Mexico has plenty of them), this way the crowd inside is easy to see before you commit to going in, and there are exits readily available in the event one is needed.
+It IS possible to learn things from the locals without seeming suspicious or nosy, it just takes a little common sense and a modicum of courage.
+Go into bars that are open to the street (Mexico has plenty of them), this way the crowd inside is easy to see before you commit to going in.
 If traveling alone, talk to the bartenders.
 Oftentimes the others at the bar will chip in and offer to help the bartender with input of their own.
+After all, Mexicans are a generous and kind people.

 First hand experience